Rose City Therapists

 Barbara Corkrean, LPC

 I believe we all have our own inner wisdom and guidance, and therapy is a process of getting in touch with that.
 Insight is valuable and yet we often need more than that, including a compassionate witness, and skilled guidance through the change process.
 I value the therapeutic relationship and am an engaged therapist, doing my best to attune to where you are and what can best serve you in our work.
 I use evidence-based practices that are client-centered and Mind/Body/Spirit oriented.
-I have been trained in multiple modalities including Acceptance and Commitment Therapy (ACT), EMDR, Heart-Centered Hypnotherapy and Internal Family Systems (IFS).
+I have been trained in multiple modalities including Acceptance and Commitment Therapy (ACT), Heart-Centered Hypnotherapy and Internal Family Systems (IFS).
 I am also currently enrolled in the IFS certification program after having completed Level 1 training.

 Outside of therapy I enjoy the great outdoors, especially hiking and trail running, caring for stray/feral cats, meditating, listening to music and connecting with friends/community.